Robert Murchie: Renowned exponent of J.S. Bach

-He was a renowned exponent of Johann Sebastian Bach and played in the New Queen’s Hall Orchestra and the Henry Wood Symphony Orchestra, under the baton of Henry Wood, numerous times.
-He played alongside the celebrated Dame Myra Hess in the popularisation of Bach’s 5th Brandenburg Concerto.
+He was a renowned exponent of Johann Sebastian Bach and played in the New Queen's Hall Orchestra and the Henry Wood Symphony Orchestra, under the baton of Henry Wood, numerous times.
+He played alongside the celebrated Dame Myra Hess in the popularisation of Bach's 5th Brandenburg Concerto.
 A Promenade Concert review in The Musical Times of 1924, when Murchie played alongside Hess and Charles Woodhouse, the celebrated violinist, describes his playing thus: ‘Than Mr. Murchie’s flute playing I know nothing more satisfying to the lover of artistic shading and rhythmic subtlety.’
 Throughout the 1920s and 30s, the period in which the Brandenburg Concertos and Orchestral Suites dominated the programming of orchestral Bach, Murchie was one of the most visible orchestral performers associated with the composer.
-Of the thirteen solo Prom performances given by Murchie in 1927-8, ten were of Bach.
+Of the thirteen solo Prom performances given by Murchie in 1927–8, ten were of Bach.

 Later years

-His last professional review was in May 1938 when he performed Bach’s 2nd Brandenburg Concerto under Arturo Toscanini.
+His last professional review was in May 1938 when he performed Bach's 2nd Brandenburg Concerto under Arturo Toscanini.

-From 1946-1948 he was flute professor at Kneller Hall.
+From 1946 to 1948 he was flute professor at Kneller Hall.
 He was also the flute professor at Eton College, Windsor; Winchester College (where amongst his pupils was Randall Swingler) and St. Paul's Girls' School, London.

 Robert Murchie died in Paddington, London on 26 July 1949 at the age of 65 after a short illness.

 He was a very successful teacher; his students included Gareth Morris, (to whom he bequeathed his Rudall Carte flute), Richard Adeney, Alfred John Ellory, John Francis, Arliss Marriott, Edgar Hunt, Harold Clarke, Leonard Hopkinson, Muriel Dawn, John Braddock and Alexander Douglas Murray.

-Several flute works were composed for him including Charles Stainer’s Étude in D minor.
+Several flute works were composed for him including Charles Stainer's Étude in D minor.